• Skip to primary navigation

 Using Bananas In Recipes

-A banana is an easy way to add nutrition and flavor to smoothies, yogurt, and cereal without adding too many calories.
+A banana is an easy way to add both nutrition and flavor to smoothies, yogurt, and cereal without adding too many extra calories.
 In addition, bananas can be a great low-calorie treat when mixed with other fruits or even with a little bit of melted chocolate.

 On the other hand, while adding high-calorie ingredients to bananas will increase the overall caloric value of food, you can use bananas as a substitute to lower the overall caloric value.